Biden eyes tougher vaccine rules without provoking backlash

 That's not to say they won't be implemented in the future, as public opinion continues to shift toward requiring vaccinations as a means to restore normalcy.

-Lawrence Gostin, a professor of health law at Georgetown University, said Biden would likely need to continue to turn up the pressure on the vaccinated.
+Lawrence Gostin, a professor of health law at Georgetown University, said Biden would likely need to continue to turn up the pressure on the unvaccinated.
 “He’s really going to have to use all the leverage the federal government has, and indeed use pressure points,” Gostin said.
-“And I think there are a few that he can do.
-But he hasn’t done yet.”
+“And I think there are a few that he can do but he hasn’t done yet.”

-“The country is completely fatigued with lockdowns, business closures and masking,” added Gostin, “and vaccines, are literally our only tool.
-We’ve tried masking distancing occupancy limits, even entire lockdowns now for coming along for nearly two years.
-And the virus, just keeps raging back.
+“The country is completely fatigued with lockdowns, business closures and masking,” added Gostin, “and vaccines are literally our only tool.
+We’ve tried masking, distancing, occupancy limits, even entire lockdowns now for coming along nearly two years.
+And the virus just keeps raging back.
 And the vaccines are the only thing we have now to defeat the virus.
 We need to use that tool and we need to use it vigorously.
-And I think there will be large public support for that”
+And I think there will be large public support for that.”

 Credit: Evan Vucci